thelfer/mfem-mgis/docs/paper/joss/paper.md

 The `MGIS` data structures are also used to add support for partial quadrature functions to `MFEM`, a feature needed to store internal state variables on each material.

+## State of the field

+Many open-source thermomechanical solvers allows to handle complex mechanical behaviours. `code_aster`, `MoFEM`, `CalculiX` are examples of state of the art solvers which have an interface with `MFront`.

+However, those solvers lacks many features provided by `MFEM` that the authors found intersting to explore in the field of solid mechanics (see the above section for a detailed list).
+The authors also found interesting to take a plateform designed from the start for high performance computing and adapt it to engineering needs and evaluate the resulting performances.

 <!--
 Strongly coupled thermo-mechanical behaviors and Cosserat media can be